SurvivrrHayde/class-with-friends/README.md

 # Class with Friends

-Class with Friends is a mobile iOS app designed to streamline class scheduling and collaboration among students.
-Built with React Native and Firebase, the app offers seamless integration with the UVA SIS API, providing users with access to comprehensive class data for a specific semester.
+Class with Friends is a mobile iOS app designed to revolutionize class scheduling and collaboration among students at the University of Virginia (UVA).
+With a focus on simplicity and efficiency, the app offers a comprehensive platform for students to manage their class schedules, connect with peers, and explore future academic opportunities.

 ## Key Features